dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 This is an in-depth strategy and too much to cover here.
 This is a detailed guide from Ginger Whitson to show you exactly how to implement lifecycle marketing in your cleaning business.

-Social Media
+Social media

 Step 10: Generate Referrals and Reviews

-Well, there you have it!
-These are our ten steps for starting a cleaning business, the ultimate guide written by business owners who have done it.
-But the fun doesnโ€™t have to stop here.
-You can also keep exploring our online magazine for more helpful articles like this one!
+These are our 10 steps for starting a cleaning business, the ultimate guide written by business owners who have done it.
+And if you need specific advice for the state you’re in, we have a list of resources below:

 How to Start a Cleaning Business By State